dizzib/rkeys/readme.md

 - define keypads with a bit of [jade] and [stylus]
 - define macros in [YAML] with optional delays and auto-repeat
+- use [Font Awesome][fa] icons
 - simulate raw key press and release
+- [chords] on multi-touch tablets
 - trigger shell exec
-- use [Font Awesome][fa] icons
 - built on [Express] and [node.js]

 ## install and run